News magazine: Broadcast news magazines

 By the late-1990s, Dateline would establish a niche in true crime to set it apart from its competitors—a format that would bolster its popularity, and lead the show to being on as many as five times per-week at its peak.'
+To compete with 20/20 and Dateline, CBS premiered a Wednesday-night edition of 60 Minutes known as 60 Minutes II in 1999; the program was positioned as having a similar format to its Sunday counterpart (rather than having a tabloid-centric format), differentiated primarily by having a separate production team.
 NBC experimented with other news magazines in the 2010s, including Rock Center with Brian Williams—a more hard news-oriented program that aired for two seasons, and Sunday Night with Megyn Kelly—a short-lived primetime vehicle for the former Fox News correspondent.
 In 2025, CBS relaunched its weekday CBS Evening News with a more news magazine-like format, focusing on in-depth stories rather than summarizing top stories like its competitors.

-Some local television stations in the U.S. have produced news magazines, although they have largely been displaced by cheaper programming acquired from the syndication market.
-An exception is WCVB-TV in Boston, which has continued to produce the nightly news magazine Chronicle since 1982.
+Some local television stations in the U.S. have produced news magazines.
+Westinghouse Broadcasting created the Evening Magazine format for its stations, and syndicated it to other markets as PM Magazine; the program used a hybrid format mixing locally-produced segments with national content.
+These programs largely been displaced by cheaper programming acquired from the syndication market, but there have been exceptions such as WCVB-TV in Boston—which has continued to produce the nightly news magazine Chronicle since 1982, and Evening on KING-TV in Seattle—which originally premiered in 1986 as the local franchise of Evening Magazine.

 In Brazil, TV Globo's Sunday-night news magazine Fantástico has historically been one of the top programs on Brazilian television, although its dominance is no longer as absolute as it was in the past due to competition from variety shows such as SBT's Programa Silvio Santos, and from Record's competing news magazine Domingo Espetacular.